movementlabsxyz/MIP/MD/md-n/README.md

 # MD-n: Provide for Fixed Token Supply when Using Atomic Bridge and Fast Finality Settlement (FFS)
-- **Description**: Provide a glossary for Movement Vocabulary.
+- **Description**: Requests for Movement Improvement Proposals (MIPs) to provide for fixed token supply when using the Atomic Bridge and Fast Finality Settlement (FFS).
 - **Authors**: [Liam Monninger](mailto:liam@movementlabs.xyz)
 - **Reviewer**: Andreas Penzkofer

 ## Overview
 Using Fast Finality Settlement with the Atomic Bridge presents a challenge when the token supply is fixed.

+Naively burning token on the L2 without a way to return it to either pools on the L2 or the L1 will result in a **deflationary token**, i.e., the supply decreases over time and eventually reaches 0 rendering any operations relying on gas impossible.
+Meanwhile, providing minting capabilities which involve the operation of fallible services can result in **either a deflationary or inflationary token** and the opportunity for **byzantine attacks**.

 Namely, in this context, trying to use the same token for both L2 gas and L1 rewards requires that the token be bridged back over or else rely on a trusted signer to relay the gas.
 This document outlines the challenges and potential solutions for this problem.

 Users of the Movement SDK should be informed of different approaches and trade-offs when using the Atomic Bridge and Fast Finality Settlement with a fixed token supply.
 This document provides desires and initial conceptual framing towards that end.

+This document also seeks a response to the concerns raised in [MD-20](https://github.com/movementlabsxyz/MIP/pull/20).

 ## Desiderata